 It’s October!
 Yeah!
 I just love fall season, even the smell of it.
-The pies, the hot ciders, the bread, and even my kimchee in the fridge…
+The pies, the hot ciders, the bread, and even my kimchi in the fridge.
+But here I present apple coleslaw recipe.

 I picked tons of apples in the local orchard last weekend, I’ve been eating apples at least one everyday.
 Koreans believe eating an apple a day will make you look radiant(?), so someday I hope my face will be radiant like a laser beam… I better start the conquest on my apples.

-So, this was what I made to compliment my Tonkatsu, the pork cutlet.
+So, this apple coleslaw salad was what I made to compliment my Tonkatsu, the pork cutlet.

 Are there anyone who doesn’t like apples?
-You won’t get the laser beam face… ☺
+If so, you won’t get the laser beam face… ☺

 Well, if you don’t like apples, you won’t notice that much in this coleslaw.
 If you love apples, you definitely can tell the difference.